-When would I need short term motorbike insurance?
+When would I need short-term motorcycle insurance?

-You’re borrowing someone else’s bike, however you can also try adding yourself to their existing policy for a short time
+You’re borrowing someone else’s bike.
+However, you can also try adding yourself to their existing policy for a short time.

-You’re test-riding a motorcycle
+You’re test-riding a motorcycle.

-You’re riding a courtesy or replacement motorcycle
+You’re riding a courtesy or replacement motorcycle.

-You’re riding a motorcycle on holiday
+You’re riding a motorcycle on holiday.

-Your motorcycle has a Statutory Off Road Notification (SORN) but you need to use it for a short while
+Your motorcycle has a Statutory Off Road Notification (SORN), but you need to use it for a short while.

-How long does short-term motorbike insurance last for?
+How long does short-term motorcycle insurance last?

-What does short-term motorbike insurance cover?
+What does short-term motorcycle insurance cover?

 Most short-term motorbike policies will offer the same kind of cover as standard motorbike insurance.
-This means you’ll be able to choose from different levels of cover, classes of use and additional extras you can add to your policy.
+This means you’ll be able to choose from different levels of cover, classes of use, and additional extras you can add to your policy.